 On June 19, 1913, a group of physician-scientists gathered on the University of Minnesota campus to form a society devoted to a nascent medical specialty–immunology.
 Those present at this first meeting created a society that helped define this new field, and they called it The American Association of Immunologists (AAI).

-The illustrated centennial Timeline at IMMUNOLOGY 2013™ chronicles the advances in science and immunology that have been made over the last century by AAI members and other scientists, placing those developments alongside key political and cultural events in U.S. and world history.
+The AAI Centennial Timeline, which debuted at IMMUNOLOGY 2013™, chronicles the advances in science and immunology made over the last century by AAI members and other scientists, placing those developments alongside key political and cultural events in U.S. and world history.